-Chicago Porch & Deck Collapse Attorney
+Chicago Porch Collapse Lawyer

-Causes of Porch and Deck Collapses in Chicago, IL
+Causes of Porch and Deck Collapses

-The severity of injuries sustained in a collapse depends on the location of the structure and its height from the ground.
-The most common injury cases reported in deck and porch collapses include:
+Injuries Caused by Deck and Porch CollapsesThe severity of an injury sustained in a collapse depends on the structure's location and height from the ground and any other objects with which the injured parties could come in contact.
+The most common injuries reported in deck and porch collapses are listed below.

 - Broken and shattered bones caused by falls or collisions with objects

-- Lacerations and bleeding caused by collisions with the ground, components of the structure or objects on the ground or struck on the way down
+- Lacerations and bleeding caused by collisions with the ground, components of the structure, or objects on the ground or struck on the way down

 Deck and Porch Collapse Injuries FAQs

 Our law office understands the families have lots of questions about holding property owners liable for a dangerous porch collapse that resulted in serious injury or death.
 Our legal team has answered some of those questions below.

 Contact us today at (888) 424-5757 (toll-free phone call) for a free consultation to discuss your case.